Breaking down the decisions on Tigers' nine arbitration-eligible players

 Thus, the decisions Harris makes on these players will provide an early clue as to how different the Tigers’ active roster may look in 2023.

-And there are no easy calls here, as Harris eluded to during the General Managers’ meetings in Las Vegas last week.
+And there are no easy calls here, as Harris alluded to during the General Managers’ meetings in Las Vegas last week.

 “It’s challenging in your first year to make (contract) tender decisions on players you don’t know as well as you will next year or the year after and the year after that,” Harris said.
 “It feels like we’re making decisions with imperfect information right now.
 But, we’re going to try to make the best decisions we can.”